garethcmurphy/garethcmurphy.github.io/about.md

 permalink: /about/
 ---

-I am a software developer at ESS DMSC, Denmark.
-Previously, I was a software developer at DTU Space, and a postdoctoral researcher at the Niels Bohr International Academy, University of Copenhagen, Denmark, Dublin Institute for Advanced Studies, and Institute de Planetologie et Astrophysique de Grenoble.
+I am a manager in Research Data Orchestration, Denmark.
+Previously, I was a software developer at ESS and DTU Space, and a postdoctoral researcher at the Niels Bohr International Academy, University of Copenhagen, Denmark, Dublin Institute for Advanced Studies, and Institute de Planetologie et Astrophysique de Grenoble.
 I obtained my PhD at the Dublin Institute for Advanced Studies and Trinity College, Dublin.

 * Languages: Python, C/C++, Javascript, Java, PHP, Shell scripting, Fortran, Verilog, VHDL
 * Version Control Systems: Git, Mercurial, Subversion, CVS, SCCS